 - Large amounts of blood in the stool

 - Ingestion of rat poison (or any other poison)

 Eating a toy, glove, bag, or any other foreign object should also be treated as an emergency, since obstruction of your dog’s GI tract may require prompt surgical intervention.

-In an adult dog, if diarrhea is the only symptom, you can wait a couple of days to see whether the episode will resolve on its own.
-But visit your veterinarian if the diarrhea persists for more than three days, since it may indicate an underlying health condition.
+In an adult dog, if diarrhea is the only symptom, you can wait a couple of days to see whether the episodes of diarrhea will resolve on its own.
+But seek veterinary attention if the diarrhea persists for more than three days, since it may indicate an underlying health condition.

 Take along a fresh sample of your dog’s poop so that your veterinarian can test it for parasites and pathogens.
 Veterinarians tell us that about 50% of the time, such tests can identify potential causes of chronic diarrhea.